 - Global EOR: As your EOR, Globalization Partners will streamline payroll management while assuming all the risk on your behalf.
 Payroll processing is just one way we’ll support your company’s international growth.

-How to Set up Democratic Republic of the Congo Payroll
+How to Set Up a Payroll in the Democratic Republic of the Congo

 The process of establishing payroll will vary depending on the method you choose.
 If you choose to set up a subsidiary, for example, you’ll need to invest considerable time and other resources.